NKrit/RepUnitTyping/README.md

     --version           show program's version number and exit -h, --help          show this help message and exit

-    -p, --pred          Set this if you try prediction of the number of repeat units based on hits on flanking sequences [Default is off]
+    -p, --pred          set this if you try prediction of the number of repeat units based on hits on flanking sequences [Default is off]

-    --seq               Set this if input is a fasta file that contains only a complete genomic sequence or assembled contigs from an Mtb isolate [Default is off]
+    --seq               set this if input is a fasta file that contains only a complete genomic sequence or assembled contigs from an Mtb isolate [Default is off]